foundry-rs/book/src/tutorials/solmate-nft.md

 openzeppelin-contracts/=lib/openzeppelin-contracts/
 ```

-(You can find out more on remappings in [the dependecies documentation](../projects/dependencies.md).
+(You can find out more on remappings in [the dependencies documentation](../projects/dependencies.md).

 By default the compiler output will be in the `out` directory.
 To deploy our compiled contract with Forge we have to set environment variables for the RPC endpoint and the private key we want to use to deploy.